puzzle/marina-gui/README.md

 2) Enter the command `walletpassphrase <your_password> 120`.
 3) Enter the command `dumpprivkey <Bitcoin Address that contains the money>`
 4) The output you see is the private key. **Caution!
 Anyone who knows this key can spend/steal the Bitcoin on the corresponding address!**

+### Manually change monthly paymount amount, after settings are locked for user
+First, here are some information that should help you understand what you're dealing with:
+* The percentage is not being saved anywhere in the database.
+Instead, the nominal amount that shall be paid out as the Bitcoin salary is stored in the table `current_configuration`.
+* When the admin changes a salary within the locking period, the payment amount is being set to 0.
+[This is bad](https://github.com/puzzle/marina-backend/issues/14).
+Given the point mentioned before, this also makes it impossible for you to find out what percentage the user wanted initially.
+You'll have to figure that out by looking at the users history, or even better, by asking him what setting he'd like to have.

+##### Step-by-step guide
+1) Get onto the database machine/pod .
+Run `psql` to switch into a Postgres context and then `\c marina` to connect to the right database.
+2) Search for the employee you want to change: `SELECT * FROM employee;` -> write down `id` and `brutto_salary`;
+3) Calculate what nominal amount you want the user to receive for this month using the `brutto_salary` and the percentage you found out the user wants to receive in Bitcoin.
+For example: `316.35`
+4) Write the result into the table `current_configuration`: `UPDATE current_configuration SET amount_chf = <nominal value in USD/EUR/CHF> WHERE employee_id = <employee id>;`
+5) In the Marina GUI look at the page `Payment` and check that everything is as expected.